Labyrinths & Liontaurs

 Details

 Appearance: Liontaurs look a bit like centaurs, but lion from the waist down and human from the waist up.
 Their short fur is tawny; they sport a lion's tail with a tuft of black fur at the end.
 Their upper portions are human, although the males often grow long, mane-like hair.
 Some liontaurs have other feline traits, such as cat-like eyes, larger canine teeth, or feline ears -- but on the whole, they are definitely more human-like than bestial.
 Liontaurs dress mostly in furs and leather, and many braid totems or beads into their hair as clan and pride markers.
-They stand six to seven feet tall, and they average ten feet long from head to rump.
+They stand about six feet tall, and they average nine feet long from head to rump.
 These large-size creatures weigh 400 to 700 pounds.

 Society: Liontaurs follow the herds they depend on for food, so they are often found in savannah, following antelope and zebra; or in the plains, following wild horses and bison; or even in the tundra, following caribou.
 Some have great flocks of domesticated animals.
 Liontaurs view these grazing grounds as their own lands, rejecting encroachment but welcoming travelers and merchants.
-However, some of other races see liontaurs as monsters, and enslave them (or steal their cubs).
+However, some humans see liontaurs as monsters, and enslave them (or steal their cubs).
 These slaves are forced into hard labor or into fighting to entertain others.
-Most liontaurs are chaotic good or neutral good; you will never encounter an evil NPC liontaur.

 Rules